 All of these clauses significantly helped reduce the number of children seriously injured in ATV accidents.
 When researchers compared statistics from the nine-year period before the law was passed with data from three years after the law was passed, they found a significant drop in the number of child emergency room visits linked to such accidents.
 Those rates dropped by as much as one-third for children below the age of nine.
 For children between the ages of 10 and 13, emergency room visits dropped by 50%.
 And for children between the ages of 14 and 17, the number of ER visits dropped by as much as 40% after Sean’s Law was passed.

-The Atlanta accident attorneys at the Katz Law firm has handled numerous cases involving ATV accidents and encourage all riders to engage in safe practices.
+The Atlanta accident attorneys at the Katz Personal Injury Lawyers has handled numerous cases involving ATV accidents and encourage all riders to engage in safe practices.